Zekkenn/C3-Sex/README.md

 For the sentiment analysis module, you can make use of the two classifiers; opinion and emotions, the first one developed on Python and the second one on R.

-1. **Opinion Classifier:** You can access the file SA_Module / sentimentAnalysis.py from the root, and make use of the following functions, considering their inputs.
+1. **Opinion Classifier:** You can access the file *SA_Module/sentimentAnalysis.py* from the root, and make use of the following functions, considering their inputs.

 ```python
 predict(data) # data should be a response